jiansongyang/scrapy-auto-translation-middleware/README.md

 Google Translation requires an API Key for each translation service request so you need to specify the key in the settings.py as well:

     GOOGLE_CLOUD_API_KEY="<api.key.you.got.from.google.cloud>"
-If you don't feel comfortable to hard-code your API key in settings.py, you have an other option to specify the key as a command line option when you run the spider:
+If you don't feel comfortable to hard-code your API key in settings.py, another option is to specify the key as a command line option when you run the spider:

     scrapy crawl cities -s GOOGLE_CLOUD_API_KEY="<api.key.you.got.from.google.cloud>"
 ## Write your own translation middleware